We are a leading UK rubber moulding company making rubber products for industry worldwide.

-As a company we work in partnership with our clients during all stages of the process from feasibility to production ensuring we provide a dependable and cost effective solution whilst maintaining our uncompromising product quality.
+Our team work with clients at all stages of the process from concept to production to ensure we supply a dependable and cost effective solution.

-A sample of rubber moulding projects we have recently completed can be found in the Project Gallery section below.
+Some of our recent projects can be seen in the Project Gallery below.

-The general concept for moulding rubber products is to apply heat and pressure to an uncured rubber material in a mould for a specific period of time.
+Moulded rubber products are made by applying heat and pressure to an uncured rubber material in a mould.
 This process will induce vulcanization of the compound whilst the rubber material forms the shape of the mould tool cavity.

-This capacity mix provides the production flexibility required to manufacture a broad range of rubber products from small parts up to very large parts and from one off prototypes and low volume batch runs through to high volume continuous production runs.
+This capacity mix gives us the flexibility required to make a broad range of rubber products.
+This can be small parts up to very large parts and one off prototypes through to high volume continuous production.

 Compression moulding is the most widely used moulding technique due to its simplicity compared to transfer and injection moulding.
 The process involves placing a preformed blank of uncured rubber compound in the centre of a mould cavity.
 The mould is then closed and heat and pressure applied to the compound to induce the vulcanisation reaction.
 During this vulcanisation process the compound will take the form of the cavity resulting in an end product which meets the specific shape required.
 Once the material has fully vulcanised the mould is opened and the product removed.